BodoBookhagen/PointCloud_to_GMT_maps/docs/From_PC_to_GMT_Maps (bodo-ThinkPad-P50's conflicted copy 2018-11-27).md

     -i sodaall_1stproc_densecloud_wgs84_UTM33N.laz \
     -olaz -o  Golm_H27_29.laz
 ```
 Note, here I am running lasclip through the [wine emulator](https://www.winehq.org/) on the Ubuntu command line.
-If you run this on a native Windows OS system, you will only need lasclip.exe (assuming you have set the proper $path).
+If you run this on a native Windows OS system, you will only need lasclip.exe (assuming you have set the proper path).
 The input pointcloud is `sodaall_1stproc_densecloud_wgs84_UTM33N.laz` that is not provided for this tutorial (because it's 1.2 GB large with 120'414'200 points).

 We will continue to work with `Golm_H27_29.laz` in the rest of this tutorial.
 This file is also provided on the github page.